 Chiropractic Care: Osteoporosis and Nutrition

 With osteoporosis afflicts 1-in-4 women and 1-in-8 men (4), prevention of this undesirable disease may shrink your risk of fracture.
 Because it shows up later in life, many consider this disease to be one of old age.
-But, it has its begins in your younger years.
+But, it has its roots in your younger years.
 Optimal bone mass is obtained in early adulthood.
 Low bone density in the early years is a large factor of increased risk of osteoporosis.
 Even earlier predictors of a baby's bone mass are a mother's lifestyle, body build, and intake of Vitamin D (6).

 Poulin Chiropractic of Herndon and Ashburn in Ashburn understands osteoporosis and is ready to help you address your osteoporosis nutritional needs...as well as offering chiropractic care of osteoporotic fractures.
 For now, let us focus is on nutrition prevention aspect of osteoporosis.